damorao271/COVID-19-TRACKER-APP-/README.md

-# COVID-19-TRACKER-APP-
+# COVID-19 Tracker App

-Corona Virus tracker app
+This is my covid 19 tracker app created with React